Most Needed Items Richmond Food Bank Society

 By Keith Yee in Donation on April 6, 2018

 Monetary donations allow us to purchase foods and resources that are needed the most.
-This can include fresh foods like fruits, vegetables and milk.
+This includes fresh foods like fruits, vegetables, protein-rich foods, and dairy products.
 For every $1 donated, we can give out about $6 worth of food (based on 2019 data).
 Donations of $20 or more are eligible for a tax receipt.

 You can donate online securely through our Canada Helps page, over the phone (604-271-5609) with a Visa or Mastercard credit card, by mail with a cheque payable to the Richmond Food Bank Society, by e-Transfer to email@example.com, or in person by cheque or cash at our main office (100-5800 Cedarbridge Way, Richmond BC, V6X 2A7).

 In a typical week, your donations help us serve more than 1400 people through our grocery distributions and an additional 800 people through our school meals and community partners programs.

 Here are some of our most needed items: (Click here to download our Most Needed Items Poster)

 Our Top 5 Items, other than monetary donations: